BarakBinyamin/LED-Display/README.md

 ### Prerequisites

 - 25 5mm LED's
-- A five by five LED display casing
+- A five by five LED display casing, look at the [casing schematic](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CasingSchematic.jpg) to make one
 - An arduino microcontroller <br>

-Before you start, it may be helpful to take a look at the [circuit diagram](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CircuitDiagram.png) and the [casing schematic](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CasingSchematic.jpg)
+Before you start, it may be helpful to take a look at the [circuit diagram](https://github.com/BarakBinyamin/LED-Display/blob/master/images/CircuitDiagram.png)

 ### Setup Steps